meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Wiki articles must be able to be viewed.

-**Preconditions:** The user has the appropriate user class to read the article, or has the wiki management permission enabled.
+**Preconditions:** The user has the appropriate user class to read the article, or has the wiki administration permission.

 **Trigger:** The user navigates to the article's URL.

-**Postcondition:**
+**Postcondition:** N/A

-* The article is rendered.

 **Basic Flow:**